palevell/palevell.github.io/_CHANGELOG.md

 Changelog
 =========

+- Updated social media links.
+[Patrick A. Levell]
+- Renamed article.
+[Patrick A. Levell]
+- Added video statistics for the election.
+[Patrick A. Levell]
 - Added video statistics for the election.
 [Patrick A. Levell]
 - Removed older 'modification:' block.
 [Patrick A. Levell]
 - Added housekeeping script to move '*~*' files to 'local/backup'